apify/proxy-chain/README.md

 which provides an easy access to a large pool of datacenter and residential IP addresses all around the world.
 The proxy-chain package is also used by [Crawlee](https://crawlee.dev/), the world's most popular web craling library for Node.js.

-Note that the proxy-chain package currently only supports HTTP forwarding and HTTP CONNECT tunneling to forward arbitrary protocols such as HTTPS or FTP ([learn more](https://blog.apify.com/tunneling-arbitrary-protocols-over-http-proxy-with-static-ip-address-b3a2222191ff)).
-The SOCKS protocol is not supported yet.
+The proxy-chain package currently supports HTTP/SOCKS forwarding and HTTP CONNECT tunneling to forward arbitrary protocols such as HTTPS or FTP ([learn more](https://blog.apify.com/tunneling-arbitrary-protocols-over-http-proxy-with-static-ip-address-b3a2222191ff)).
+The HTTP CONNECT tunneling also supports the SOCKS protocol.
 Also, proxy-chain only supports the Basic [Proxy-Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Proxy-Authorization).

 ## Run a simple HTTP/HTTPS proxy server